globallyunique/agile-requirements-framework/index.md

 ### Work In All Directions

-While your goal should be to have decent use cases before starting implementation, this will frequently not be appropriate or possible.
+While your goal might be to have decent use cases before starting implementation, this will frequently not be appropriate or possible.
 We may start by just writing a list of use cases and then evolve from all directions to update and refactor the use cases as we learn.
 Working-in-all-directions happens because every part of the framework is iterative and incremental.
 Up to a point, the more we have the opportunity to discuss and think deeply about what to build the better the foundation of understanding we start with.
 There is no magic answer to finding the balance between the waterfall big-requirements-up-front trap and the code-and-fail-fast that can lead to lots of wasted implementation work.
 This framework strives to help find that balance while setting up for rapid cycles of implementation and learning.
 It's also typical that features have wildly difference cycles depending on the amount of unknowns.
 Where the unknowns are limited, more upfront thinking can speed delivery.
 The following picture highlights all the other parts of the framework feeding into the use cases.

 ![All Directions Highlighted](./images/overview-with-all-directions-highlighted-small.png)